icona79/sketch-design-tokens-exporter/README.md

 # Sketch Design Tokens Exporter

-With this plugin you can export to your desktop a `design-tokens.jason` file compatible with Amazon Style Dictionary.
+With this plugin you can export to your desktop a `design-tokens.json` file compatible with Amazon Style Dictionary.

 The plugin extracts from your current opened Sketch document all your Color Variable, Layer Styles and Text Styles.